gebhardm/flmdisplay/combined/raspi_setup.md

 Note that the make process takes quite some while on a RasPi, so be patient; you may start the *make* process also directly (thus, without *nohup* and *&*); I chose to run it in the background with "*nohup make &*" allowing a logoff during processing.
 By the *tail* command you may have a look what’s currently going on.
 You'll recognize a finished *make* either if the *nohup.out* does not increase any further or the *tail* provides evidence that the *make* ended after all its compiling steps - if there where errors, hey, [Google is your friend](http://www.giyf.com)...

-After the *sude make install* check if node was installed properly
+After the *sudo make install* check if node was installed properly

 > node -v